Chapter 12.06.1: From Sea to Deserts -> Sal Ammoniac Predating Saltpetre

 Dear Children,

 The day has finally arrived, our much-anticipated visit to the University of Copenhagen’s Geology Museum.
-It is located in Nørregade.
+It is in Nørregade.
 The museum is part of the Natural History Museum of Denmark.
 It was exceptional.
 The exhibition of minerals is, from what I am told, one of the finest in Europe!
 There are exhibitions on meteorites, volcanoes, continental drift, the geology of Denmark, the geology of Greenland, fossils (including the largest bivalves such as clams, mussels, oysters, and scallops), and an exhibition on the origin of humans.
 The fact that we had to postpone the trip for a week worked out well.
 Despite Uncle Jeppe being unable to join us, the Curator of the Museum was there and what happened was beyond our expectations!
 He proved to be just the man to be bombarded with my many questions!

 turfan